JuliaActuary/JuliaActuary.org/benchmarks.md

 └────────────────┴─────────────┴───────────────┴──────────┴──────────┘
 ```

-To aid in visualizing results with such vast different orders of magnitude, this graph includes a physical length comparsion to serve as a reference.
+To aid in visualizing results with such vast different orders of magnitude, this graph includes a physical length comparison to serve as a reference.
 The computation time is represented by the distance that light travels in the time for the computation to complete (comparing a nanosecond to one foot length [goes at least back to Admiral Grace Hopper](https://www.youtube.com/watch?v=9eyFDBPk4Yw)).
 ![Life Modeling Problem Benchmarks](/blog/data/benchmarks.svg)

 ### Discussion